dexterwilliams96/retico-crisperasr/README.md

 # retico-crisperasr
-Local ASR module for [ReTiCo](https://github.com/retico-team) that uses CrisperWhisper.
+ASR module for [ReTiCo](https://github.com/retico-team) that uses CrisperWhisper.
 CrisperWhisper is better at capturing disfluencies which are often ignored by whisper, and should be more accurate in general.
 We do not provide support for CrisperWhisper's word-level timestamps, as they use a forked version of transformers that is incompatible with other retico modules.
 See citation for more details.
 CrisperWhisper is a relatively large model, and performance might be poor on weaker systems.
 Consider using `retico-whisperasr` on a weaker setup.

 ### Requirements

-This module was built using `python=3.10`, after cloning, requirements can be installed with pip:
+This module was built using `python=3.9`, install with pip:
 ```
-pip install -r requirements.txt
+pip install retico-crisperasr
 ```
-You will likely want `cuBLAS` and `cuDNN` for GPU execution.
+You will likely want `cuBLAS` and `cuDNN` for GPU execution (see [here](https://pytorch.org/get-started/locally/)).

 ### Example